 “I think we’ll finish in HALF your time!”
 Noah grinned.
 He turns every outdoor excursion into a healthy competition.

-Jacob shares my love of photography so we planned on climbing each dune at a slower pace and snapping some beautiful photographs.
-My parents chose to skip The 3 Dune Challenge and instead opted for a moderate trail with lots of opportunity to spot wildlife.
+Jacob shares my love of photography, so we planned on climbing each dune at a slower pace and snapping some beautiful photographs.
+My parents chose to skip The 3 Dune Challenge and instead opted for a moderate trail with lots of opportunities to spot wildlife.